I need a driver’s license – What should I do?

 International Driving Permits

-California does recognize a valid driver license that is issued by a foreign jurisdiction (country, state, territory) of which the license holder is a resident.
+California recognizes a valid driver license that is issued by a foreign jurisdiction (country, state, territory) of which the license holder is a resident.
 However, the State of California does not recognize an International Driving Permit (IDP) as a valid driver license.
-The IDP is only a translation of information contained on a person’s foreign driver license and is not required to operate a motor vehicle in California.
-The IDP is also called an International Driver License, International License, etc.
+An IDP is not required to operate a motor vehicle in California, nor is recognized as equivalent to a California driver's license.

 I was admitted incorrectly when I came into the U.S.

 If you were admitted incorrectly to the U.S., such as your recent entry information was put in under your old B-2 visa instead of your new F-1 visa, for example, you are responsible for correcting it.

 Take your Passport, Visa, printed out I-94, and Form I-20 and visit a local CBP (Customs and Border Protection) Deferred Inspection Site to have your admission corrected.
 See Los Angeles CBP Deferred Inspection site section below.

 Contact a DSO in ARC for help in printing your I-94, or for more information in general.

 I'm trying to print my I-94 and it says "No Record Found"